Elder Futhark: Derivation from Italic alphabets

+The main problem is that a derivation from the classical Latin alphabet as used in the 1st and 2nd centuries, while the most obvious possibility suggested by the historical, geographical and cultural context, is not as straightforward as could be expected, especially regarding letter shapes, and many scholars are not satisfied by it.
+Instead, it is observed that many runic letters suspiciously resemble letters with similar sound values from alphabets used in the Alpine region in the last centuries BC, alphabets which are all derived from the northern Etruscan alphabet; however, again, there is no derivation so straightforward as to convince most scholars.

 The angular shapes of the runes, presumably an adaptation to the incision in wood or metal, are not a Germanic innovation, but a property that is shared with other early alphabets, including the Old Italic ones (compare, for example, the Duenos inscription).
-The 4th century BC Negau helmet inscription features a Germanic name, Harigastiz, in a North Etruscan alphabet, and may be a testimony of the earliest contact of Germanic speakers with alphabetic writing.
+The 4th century BC Negau helmet B inscription features a Germanic name, Harigastiz, in a North Etruscan alphabet, and may be a testimony of the earliest contact of Germanic speakers with alphabetic writing.
 Similarly, the Meldorf inscription of 50 may qualify as "proto-runic" use of the Latin alphabet by Germanic speakers.
-The Raetic "alphabet of Bolzano" in particular seems to fit the letter shapes well.
+The Rhaetic "alphabet of Bolzano" in particular seems to fit the letter shapes well.
 The spearhead of Kovel, dated to 200 AD, sometimes advanced as evidence of a peculiar Gothic variant of the runic alphabet, bears an inscription tilarids that may in fact be in an Old Italic rather than a runic alphabet, running right to left with a T and a D closer to the Latin or Etruscan than to the Bolzano or runic alphabets.
 Perhaps an "eclectic" approach can yield the best results for the explanation of the origin of the runes: most shapes of the letters can be accounted for when deriving them from several distinct North Italic writing systems: The p rune has a parallel in the Camunic alphabet, while it has been argued that d derives from the shape of the letter san (= ś) in Lepontic where it seems to represent the sound /d/.

 The g, a, f, i, t, m and l runes show no variation, and are generally accepted as identical to the Old Italic or Latin letters X, A, F, I, T, M and L, respectively.
 There is also wide agreement that the u, r, k, h, s, b and o runes respectively correspond directly to V, R, C, H, S, B and O.

-The runes of uncertain derivation may either be original innovations, or adaptions of otherwise unneeded Latin letters. suggests that all 22 Latin letters of the classical Latin alphabet (1st Century, ignoring marginalized K) were adapted (ᚦ from D, ᛉ from Y, ᛜ from Q, Ƿ from P, ᛃ from G, ᛇ from Z), with two runes (ᛈ and ᛞ) left over as original Germanic innovations.
-There are conflicting scholarly opinions regarding the ᛖ (from E ?), ᚾ (from N ?), ᚦ (D ? or Raetic Θ ?), Ƿ (Q or P ?), ᛇ and ᛉ (both from either Z or Latin Y ?), ᛜ (Q ?), and ᛞ runes.
+The remaining ten runes of uncertain derivation may either be original innovations, or adaptions of otherwise unneeded Latin letters of the classical Latin alphabet (1st century, ignoring marginalized K).
+There are conflicting scholarly opinions regarding them: